-Nursing faculty understand that extenuating circumstances outside the student's control occur, and students seeking an excused absence are required to submit a written request to the BSN Program Director within 48 hours of the time of the absence.
-Requests submitted beyond 48 hours will be unexcused.
+Nursing faculty understand that extenuating circumstances outside the student's control occur.
 Excused absences are only approved in the presence of extenuating circumstances (illness, hospitalization, accident, death in the family, etc.) or University-approved absences (military duty, jury duty, and approved WVU athletic events).
-Documentation supporting the extenuating circumstances may be required with the request, and students must notify clinical faculty and preceptors ahead of time (unless emergent in nature) in order to be considered for an excuse.
-Requests for Excused Clinical Absences are submitted HERE
+Documentation supporting the extenuating circumstances may be required with the request, and students must notify clinical faculty and preceptors ahead of time (unless emergent) to be considered for an excuse.
+A student seeking an excused absence must email course and clinical coordinators.
+The course coordinators will ask students to complete a Clinical Absence and Tardy Form to the BSN Program Director within 48 hours of the absence.

 Each semester, the first unexcused clinical absence will result in a written notice.
-Any additional unexcused clinical absences will result in an automatic 5% grade reduction in the clinical assignment column of the associated course where the second or subsequent absence occurred.
-Clinical assignment grade reductions are not to exceed 10% in a given course.
+Any additional unexcused clinical absences will result in an automatic 5% overall course grade reduction in the associated course where the second or subsequent absence occurred.
+Grade reductions based on unexcused clinical absences will not exceed 10% in a course.
 Students who fall below the required 77% clinical assignment column average and/or do not meet all clinical behaviors will fail the clinical component of the course.
 If a student is more than thirty (30) minutes late for clinical, the student will be sent home, it will be counted as a missed clinical experience, and this policy will apply.
 Students who accrue more than two (2) tardies greater than 10 (ten) minutes each will be notified of an unexcused clinical absence and this policy will apply.
 Students sent home for uncorrectable dress code violations, lack of preparedness, or any other violation of professional conduct will also incur the clinical absence.